liamca/keyphrase_extraction_and_summarization_over_custom_content/README.md

         {
             "recordId": "meta1",
             "data": {
-                "name": "Why Does America Spend More on Health Care?", "content": "
+                "content": "
 				By Dennis Thompson - HealthDay Reporter
 				TUESDAY, March 13, 2018 (HealthDay News) -- It's well-known that the United States spends a lot more for its health care than other industrialized nations do.